pkgw/casa6/readme.md

 ```
     $ mkdir $CASABUILD/casatools && cd $_
 ```
-1. REQUIRED in Rocky Linux 8, Ubuntu 22.04 and MacOS !
+2. REQUIRED in Rocky Linux 8, Ubuntu 22.04 and MacOS !
 OPTIONAL for other platforms.
 Create a virtual environment that has the needed packages:
 ```
     $ mkdir build_env
     $ python3 -m venv build_env
+    $ if [ `command -v deactivate` ] ; then deactivate ; fi # This ensures that no previous Python environment is still active
-    $ . ./build_env/bin/activate
+    $ . $CASABUILD/casatools/build_env/bin/activate
     $ pip install build setuptools wheel
 ```
-1. Remove the output directory to avoid confusion with old created wheels:
+3. Remove the output directory to avoid confusion with old created wheels:
 ```
     $ rm -rf $CASAINSTALL/dist
 ```
-1. Create casatools wheel.
+4. Create casatools wheel.
 Note that this assumes that the virtual environment in previous step (if required) is still active.
 ```
     $ PKG_CONFIG_PATH=$CASAINSTALL/lib/pkgconfig python3 -m build -o $CASAINSTALL/dist $CASASRC/casatools # Rocky Linux 8, Ubuntu 22.04 and MacOS with a venv